Reception M & W 2024 - 2025

 RM – Miss Millington, Mrs Landell, Mrs Bibi

-We also have Miss Dunlop and Miss Calvert who help us out covering staff planning and preparation and assessment time.
+We also have Miss Calvert who helps us out covering staff planning and preparation and assessment time.

 Phonics

-Attendance and Punctuality – if your child is not in school on time or off school altogether, they miss out on so much learning – please make sure your child is in school, on time, every day, the gates close at 8:55!
+Attendance and Punctuality – if your child is not in school on time or off school altogether, they miss out on so much learning – please make sure your child is in school, on time, every day.

-Outdoor play- please make sure your child has suitable clothing, a waterproof coat, wellingtons, sunhat, gloves, etc. We go outside everyday come rain or shine!
+Outdoor play- please make sure your child has suitable clothing, waterproof coat, wellies, sunhat, gloves, etc. We go outside every day rain or shine.

 Please remember to put names in all clothes, shoes, bags, lunch boxes, etc.